sesh/base.html/README.md

 Our aim is to not be opinionated so you'll need to include your own analytics package.

+## Contributing

+Before committing please make sure that any changes pass `htmlhint` (with the default settings).

 ## Resources

 - Josh Buchea's excellent [HEAD][head] project